The New Transparency: Reference Checking, Cybervetting and Resume Fraud

 Reference checking has long been a vital component of the hiring process, but in today’s digital world – in which resume fraud is more sophisticated and rampant than ever – it is both indispensable and in need of re-invention.

 Though it is now simpler for deceitful job seekers to falsify their CVs, it has simultaneously become easier and less costly to check candidates’ claims.
-Algorithms, machine learning and raw processing power have enabled digital reference checking, rendering academic, job and criminal histories more verifiable than ever – a new transparency for those organizations that leverage it.
+Raw processing power, machine learning and algorithms have been used when it comes to identity verification services and fraud prevention and now it enables digital reference checking, rendering academic, job and criminal histories more verifiable than ever – a new transparency for those organizations that leverage it.

 Join us for a free webinar hosted by Allan Schweyer, author of The New Transparency: Why Reference Checking Matters More in a Digital World for a free one-hour webinar on September 27, 2017 @ 2pm ET.
 Register Here